 Here’s what that may look like in practice:

 Your stakeholder asks you to redesign their shopping site while it is migrated to a new ecommerce platform.
 The first thing she points out is that the shopping cart has major accessibility issues and she hands you an accessibility audit done by another consultant last month.
 She is adamant that the next big problem is that the current IA of the site does not reflect the mental models of the modern shopper.
 Their customer care center often fields requests that can be summarized as, “I can’t find a thing I know you sell.”

-Next, you recommend doing an inventory of all the content, a deep dive into analytics, a heuristic analysis of shopping workflows, and some card sorting exercises with current customers and non-customers.
+Next, you recommend doing an inventory of all the content, a deep dive into analytics data, a heuristic analysis of shopping workflows, and some card sorting exercises with current customers and non-customers.
 After each card sorting exercise, you do some goal-based shopping exercises to see if there are any other underlying issues with the site.
 That’s a win-win.
 You can explore her IA hypotheses while digging for other challenges.

 The ultimate outcome of this step is a solid foundation of insights.
 Insights can take many forms.
-One really effective form is the [ideal] but [tension] form described in Kiley Meehan’s Bite-Sized UX post.
+One really effective example is the [ideal] but [tension] form described in Kiley Meehan’s Bite-Sized UX post.

-3. Take an Inventory of What Exists
+3. Take an inventory of what exists

 At its core, an inventory is finding, counting, and naming what already exists.
 In many instances, the bulk of an inventory can be done mechanically.
 This phase is important to help gauge the volume and breadth of the work ahead.